neerajakumari1304/Heart_Disease_Prediction/README.md

 ## 📊 Machine Learning Pipeline
 - Data Loading: Loads clinical data from heart (1).csv.
 - Imputation: Addresses missing values using random sampling to preserve distribution.
-- Feature Selection: * Removes features with zero or low variance.Drops features with high p-   values ($> 0.05$) via Pearson correlation.
+- Feature Selection:  Removes features with zero or low variance.Drops features with high p-   values ($> 0.05$) via Pearson correlation.
 - Scaling & Balancing: Standardizes features and applies SMOTE to ensure the model isn't biased toward a specific outcome.
 - Model Selection: Compares ROC-AUC scores across various models and exports the best performer.

-## 💻 How to Run
-Prerequisites
-Ensure you have Python installed, then install the required dependencies:
-Bash
-pip install flask numpy pandas scikit-learn xgboost imbalanced-learn
-1. Train the Model
-Run the main pipeline to process the data and generate the .pkl files:

-`python main.py`

-3. Start the Web App
-Launch the Flask server to interact with the model:

-`python app.py`

-Open your browser and navigate to http://127.0.0.1:5000.

 ## 📈 Performance
 The system evaluates models based on the ROC-AUC Score.
 Based on the latest run, the Naive Bayes model was selected as the best performing model for this specific dataset and saved for inference.